cyberflamingo/exobrain/approach-to-oop.md

 puts player2.player_info # Super redundant
 ```

-Also, pick consistent naming convention, easy to remember and give a good idea
+Also, pick a consistent naming convention which is easy to remember and
-of what the method does.
+give a good idea of what the method does.

 ---

-Finally, remember that quote from programmers that have been doing it for
+Finally, remember this quote from programmers that have been doing it for
 years:

 > Premature optimization is the root of all evil.